bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `TH` sets the threshold value used for peak picking.
 If no value is specified RNMR will prompt for it with the current value as a default.
-The threshold is used whenever RNMR identifies peaks (`LPK`, `LPK2D`, P subcommand of `ZO`, next peak button in zoom window).
+The threshold is used whenever RNMR identifies peaks (`LPK`, `LPK2D`, P subcommand of `ZO`, next peak button in zoom window etc.).
 The magnitude of a point must be larger that the threshold in order to be considered a peak.
+The threshold value must be between -1.0 and 1.0.
 ## TILT
 Tilt blocked record